GethinDavies1990/CI_MS4_DTR/README.md

 ![Font - Comfortaa](readme/misc/font-comfortaa.png)

 # Features
-The website has twenty distinct features, and they are described below What is important to detail is what pages are accessible by the three types of users
+The website has seventeen distinct features, and they are described below What is important to detail is what pages are accessible by the three types of users
 1. A user not logged into the site
 2. A regular(shopper) user logged into the site